invinst/CPDBv2_frontend/README.md

 ## Deployment

-We use 2 droplets from DigitalOceans for deployment.
-Ask Giang in case you need access to DigitalOcean control panel.
+We use instances from Azure for now.

 - Staging IP address: [23.96.180.229](http://23.96.180.229)
 - `bin/deploy-staging`: deploy to staging. (password is the same as deploy user's on v1)